Zifeng-Jiang/News_agent/README.md

     ```bash
     cd News_agent
     ```
-3. Install the required dependencies:
+3. Create and activate a virtue environment(Conda):
     ```bash
+    conda create --name news_agent
+    conda activate news_agent
+    ```
+4. Install the required dependencies:
+    ```bash
     pip install -r requirements.txt
     ```
-4. Make sure you have Google Chrome browser and the corresponding version of ChromeDriver.
+5. Make sure you have Google Chrome browser and the corresponding version of ChromeDriver.
-5. Ensure you have an LLM API that can be invoked by LangChain.
+6. Ensure you have an LLM API that can be invoked by LangChain.

 ## Usage 🚀